btcnhung1299/hcmus-kernel-modules-hook/README.md

 cd randomGenerator
 make
 ```
-**If confront the following error:** `insmod error could not insert module RNG_module.ko invalid parameters`

---> Check if there already exists any other LKMs
+**If confront the following error:** `insmod error could not insert module RNG_module.ko invalid parameters` then check if there already exists any other LKMs.

 **Note:** Login as root to perform following operations.